-- a.
-There are six metrics used in the HQUSACE Directorate Management Reviews (DMR): - (1) Percent of Available Funds Currently Scheduled for Execution in current fiscal year (CFY) (metric CW01, CW01A).
+a.
+There are six metrics used in the HQUSACE Directorate Management Reviews (DMR):

+(1) Percent of Available Funds Currently Scheduled for Execution in current fiscal year (CFY) (metric CW01, CW01A).
 This is the carryover metric.
 For most accounts, the metric measures obligations and the USACE goal is 90% (10% carryover).
 For Expenses, Regulatory, and "Programmatic" remaining items, the metric measures expenditure performance and the USACE goal is 85% (15% carryover).
-For the fourth quarter, the metric measures the percent of available funds actually executed. - (2) Percent of Funding Scheduled in "Basic" Schedules Year-to-Date that is Actually Executed Year-to-Date (metric CW02, CW02A).
-Basic schedules are set at the beginning of each FY, then selectively reset for projects receiving additional, unbudgeted funds.
-However, in FY 2017, all schedules will be reset after work plan approval.
-For most accounts, the metric measures obligations against Basic obligation schedules.
-For Expenses, Regulatory, and "Programmatic" remaining items, the metric measures expenditures against Basic expenditure schedules.
+For the fourth quarter, the metric measures the percent of available funds actually obligated or expended, as the case may be.

+(2) Percent of Funding Scheduled in "Basic" Schedules Year-to-Date that is Actually Executed Year-to-Date (metric CW02, CW02A).
+For most accounts, the metric measures actual obligations against Basic obligation schedules.
+For Expenses, Regulatory, and "Programmatic" remaining items, the metric measures actual expenditures against Basic expenditure schedules.
 The USACE goal is 95% in both cases.
-For the fourth quarter, the metric measures actual versus Basic for the entire FY. - (3) Schedule Performance of Study Phases with Completion Commitments (metric CW03).
-The metric measures the percent of uncompleted study phases that are on schedule to complete as promised.
-For pre-WRDA 2014 study phases and PED phases, the promised completion date is the date scheduled at the time the phase was fully funded.
-For post-WRDA 2014 Feasibility phases, the promised completion date is 36 months after execution of the Feasibility Cost Sharing Agreement, or a later date if approved in an Exemption Memorandum. - (4) Schedule Performance of Fully Funded Construction Projects and Separable Elements (CW04).
-This metric measures the percent of uncompleted projects and elements that are on schedule to complete as promised.
-The promised completion date is the date committed to at the time the project or element was fully funded in a budget or work plan.

-- (5) Schedule Performance of Agreement Execution (CW05).
-This metric measures the percent of unexecuted agreements for specifically authorized Civil Works studies and projects that are scheduled for execution by the date promised.
-For the fourth quarter, the metric measures the percent actually executed.
-The universe of agreements is limited to projects for which post-agreement work has been included in a budget or work plan.
-For agreements included in the universe in FY 2017 and thereafter, the date promised is the date committed to when the post-agreement work was included. - (6) Value Engineering Statutory Compliance (CW06B).
+For the fourth quarter, the metric measures actual versus Basic for the entire FY.

+(3) Percent of Construction-Type Contracts Awarded on Schedule.
+This metric measures success in awarding construction-type contracts against a Basic schedule.

+(4) Percent of Feasibility Cost Sharing Agreements (FCSAs) Executed on Schedule.
+This metric measures success in awarding FCSAs against a Basic schedule.

+(5) Percent of Project Partnership Agreements (PPAs) and Design Agreements (DAs) Executed on Schedule.
+This metric measures success in awarding PPAs and DAs against a Basic schedule.

+(6) Value Engineering Statutory Compliance (CW06B).
 This metric measures the extent to which the VE program complies with applicable laws and regulations.
-All projects/contracts greater than \$2M are to address VE requirements by conducting a VE study or demonstrating low opportunity/bridge/scan or approved waiver. - b.
+All projects/contracts greater than \$2M are to address VE requirements by conducting a VE study or demonstrating low opportunity/bridge/scan or approved waiver.

+b.
 In addition, Progress on Work Packages Funded by Public Law 114-254 will be measured.
-This metric measures progress on repair and emergency dredging work packages funded by the FY 2017 supplemental appropriations act.
-Since repair schedules depend on the complexity of the work, there is no fixed standard for success. - c.
-In addition, reasons for carryover will be documented in the "2101" module, as discussed in paragraph 11 below, and discussed at DMRs. - d.
-Districts should set the "2101 Basic" milestones in their Primavera schedules at the time that Basic obligation or expenditure schedules are set for the DMR, so that funding execution is in alignment with milestone execution.
+This metric measures progress on repair and emergency dredging work Enclosure 2 packages funded by the FY 2017 supplemental appropriations act.
+Since repair schedules depend on the complexity of the work, there is no fixed standard for success.

+c.
+In addition, reasons for carryover will be documented in the "2101" module, as discussed in paragraph 11 below, and discussed at DMRs.

+d.
+Districts should create a primary baseline identified as the "2101 Basic" by the day that the Basic obligation or expenditure schedules are set for the HQ lock, to align funding and milestone execution with HQ's data set used for the DMR.
+At a minimum, milestones should include source appropriation, public law (if supplemental funds) and work package ID (called P2 package ID in the EDW).
 Districts, MSCs, and Laboratories may use the EDW Milestone variance for monitoring of Basic/Current milestone schedules.
-However, for DMR purposes the universe will be used for CW03, CW04, CW05, and CW06B specified above.
 To facilitate management by the Divisions and Laboratories, key milestones are identified in paragraph 10 below.
+However, for DMR purposes only the milestones described in paragraphs 5, 6, and 7 below will be tracked.

+e.
+Each MSC/Responsible organization must be prepared to explain all metric ratings that are coded red.